-I am currently producing components and models using three different manufacturing techniques - metal etching, 3D printing and laser cutting.
-Since all my digital templates are now created as vector graphics in Adobe Illustrator, I am relatively flexible in my choice of technology and can choose the appropriate method depending on the requirements.
-The whole thing has a disadvantage.
-In Norway there are no providers of such contract work.
-Therefore, the etching and laser cutting takes place in Germany and the 3D printing in Belgium.
-This usually takes several weeks and, thanks to additional customs fees, costs a lot.
-But especially in the planning phase you want to see changes directly on the model, preferably as soon as possible.
+I am currently producing components and models using three different production techniques - metal etching, 3D printing and laser cut.
+Since all of my digital templates are now created as vector graphics in Adobe Illustrator, I am relatively flexible in choosing the technology and can choose the appropriate process depending on the requirements.
+The whole thing has one disadvantage, however.
+In Norway there are no providers of such commissioned work.
+Therefore, the etching and laser cutting are done in Germany and the 3D printing in Belgium.
+This usually takes several weeks and, thanks to additional customs fees, costs a lot of money.
+But especially in the planning phase, you want to see changes directly on the model, preferably as quickly as possible.

-For me, etching is not up to date, so 3D printing and laser cut remain.
-For the detailed printing, I previously used "stainless steel printing" at the service provider, since wall thicknesses of 0,3 mm and details of 0,2 mm are permissible.
+Etching myself is not up to date for me, so there are still 3D printing and laser cutting.
+For the detailed printing, I have previously opted for “stainless steel printing” with the service provider, as wall thicknesses of 0,3 mm and details of 0,2 mm are permitted here.
 However, this is primarily intended for the smallest models and should rather be seen as an alternative to metal casting.
-In addition to FDM, so-called SLA printing is also suitable for domestic use.
+In addition to FDM, so-called SLA printing is ideal for home use.
 Here, synthetic resin is cured with UV light in various processes.
-If such resin printers cost over € 10.000 up to a year or two ago, printers from China can already be bought for less than € 300 today.
+While such resin printers cost over € 10.000 up to a year or two ago, you can get printers from China for less than € 300 today.

 There are already very cheap models in the laser-cut area, but they are somewhat questionable when it comes to safety.
 Neat laser cutter with at least 40 W power and manufactured in Europe, start at just under € 4000, such as the one I like very much FabCore from the Dutch company FabCreator.